async-plus/docs/docs/operations.md

     <non-throwing body>
 }
 ```
+Once you call `.catch` on a chain, you can continue to chain on other calls to `.catch`, `.ensure`, but you will no longer be able to call `.then` or `.recover` on the chain to continue building its return value.
+If you wish to be able to do this, use `.recover` instead of `.catch`.

 ## finally
 `finally` may be run after a chain fully completes.
 The provided body closure may be async, but not throwing. `finally` will not be available for chains that have not fully caught any failures, or have not used results returned from the last `then` call.
 Once finally has been called, no more chained operations with body closures may follow.